310mc/https-310mc.github.io-tl/source/_posts/supervillain/minitalk/midori_1.md

 {% bubble Midori smile3 %}
 You were able to rent the DVD you wanted?
 I'm glad…♪

-We spent the whole time just talking about interesting series and recommendations, that I didn't even realize the day went by…
+We spent the whole time just talking about interesting series and our recommendations, that I didn't even realize the day went by…

 But I feel like we got a lot out of it.
 We'll get to have a lot of fun watching stuff on our days off, huh?
 {% endbubble %}